abu-tuqa/task-cli/ARCHITECTURE.md

 task new basically adds a line with the current timestamp [of sending the task] via os.date, then write beside your task.
-Let's say you've inserted `task new "Get a girlfriend and fast", system will write on your list file `[YYYY-MM-DD] Get a girlfriend and fast`.
+Let's say you've inserted `task new "Get a girlfriend and fast"`, system will write on your list file[YYYY-MM-DD] Get a girlfriend and fast`.